SoFi Invest Review 2019 – (formerly SoFi Wealth) – Expert Analysis

 Who Benefits from the SoFi Robo-Advisor?

-SoFi Wealth Management Robo-Advisor Drill Down
+SoFi Invest Automted Investing Drill Down

 Diversified Investment Mix

-There is no ability to purchase investments beyond those that are recommended by the service.
+When you open a SoFi Automated Investing portfolio, there is no ability to purchase investments beyond those that are recommended by the service.
 That means that you will not be able to include individual stocks, or funds of your own choosing, within your portfolio.

 In case you’re wondering – and given that SoFi is a well-established P2P lender – SoFi Wealth Management does not invest any part of your portfolio in the loans that are offered by the lending platform.